 (a) Trained correctional, military police or security personnel: Under maximum custody circumstances, there will be one guard per restrained prisoner and two unarmed guards or one armed guard per unrestrained prisoner.
 Under medium custody circumstances, there will be one guard per five prisoners.
 In minimum custody circumstances there will be one guard per ten prisoners.
 Trustee guards will be determined by the ACS facility commander. (b) Non-correctional personnel: It is required that at least one guard be a SGT or above who is equal or senior to prisoners in a pretrial status.
 Under maximum custody circumstances, prisoners will have two guards per prisoner.
-In medium custody
+In midble of sellier compound, in a form al Concertand quare medium custody ON 1.4

 13. What is the number of personnel needed to move prisoners within the holding area (i.e. from one point to another, for medical, evacuation, etc.)?
 (1.1, 1.7) METT-TC at holding area.
 At facilities, AR 190-47, para 11-3(4)(a), Guard requirements for prisoners being transported outside an ACS facility, by means of foot, motor vehicle, or aircraft (other than AIREVAC or U.S. Marshals Service aircraft) are as follows: (a) Trained correctional, military police or security personnel: Under maximum custody circumstances, there will be one guard per restrained prisoner and two unarmed guards or one armed guard per unrestrained prisoner.
 Under medium custody circumstances, there will be one guard per ten prisoners.
 Trustee guards will be determined by the ACS facility commander. (b) Non-correctional personnel: It is required that at least one guard be a SGT or above who is equal or senior to prisoners in a pretrial status.
 Under maximum custody circumstances, prisoners will have two guards per prisoner.
-In medium custody circumstances, prisoners will have two guards per prisoner.
-In medium custody circumstances, perisoners will have two guards per prisoner.
-In medium custody circumstances, perisoners will have two guards per prisoner.
-In medium custody circumstances, perisoners will have two prisoners, and in minimum custody circumstances there will be one guard per two prisoners, and in minimum custody circumstances there will be one guard per two prisoners.
+In medium custody circumstances, prisoners will have two prisoners, and in minimum custody circumstances there will be one guard per two prisoners, and in minimum custody circumstances there will be one guard per prisoners.